Hurd (band): Mongold Törsön, Züirlekh Argagüi, Talarkhalyn Kontsert, Unplugged II (2003–2009)

 In 2004, they released Mongold Törsön, an album of patriotic songs, which was dedicated to the entire Mongol diaspora.
 The album is more hard rock and rock 'n roll based.
 In 2004, they experimented with industrial metal and recorded 16 songs with that theme, releasing them as Züirlekh Argagüi in 2005.
 On Naadam day, they played a concert in Sukhbaatar Square, releasing it as Talarkhalyn Kontsert in 2009.

 In 2006, they recorded a second unplugged album, a DVD named Unplugged II, releasing it in 2009 (a CD version of the show was released in 2006 in Inner Mongolia).

 In July 2007, when the band returned from a 4-month stay in the United States, Erel's managers ordered the band to leave the rehearsal space and ceased any further cooperation.

 The reasons that led the company management to proceed in that manner remain still unclear today.

 Both sides came out of this 8-year partnership with their reputations damaged - the company for having exploited the band to achieve their political goals before rejecting them, and the band for having fraternized with politicians by interest.

-Rhythm guitarist T.Naranbaatar has left Hurd at some point in late 2008 for reasons undisclosed yet.
+Rhythm guitarist T.Naranbaatar has left Hurd at some point in late 2008 for undisclosed reasons.